Australian Seal

 Australian Seal is an outdoor sculpture of 1968–69 by Thomas Bass, installed outside the Embassy of Australia, Washington, D.C., in the United States.
 The bronze sculpture measures approximately 8 ft x 5 ft x 2 ft and is set on a flagstone base.
-It depicts a kangaroo, emu, and the Australian shield, which includes images of St. George's Cross, Queen Victoria's crown, a Maltese Cross, magpie, black swan, and lions.
+It depicts an artistic rendition of the Australian coat of arms: a kangaroo and emu, supporting a shield, which includes six quarters representing the states.
 Above the shield is a seven-pointed star.